spvisal/healthcare_dwh/README.md

 > **Note:** If combining diagnoses and treatments into one dimension, you simplify the schema and can analyze "how diagnoses are treated" more directly—but at the cost of **redundancy** and **loss of flexibility**.

+### Talk ABout
+- Performance Management - Indexing and partitioning
+- Handling Data Security